blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 };
 ```

-Now the GPU has the positional data, but it doesn't know how to connect the dots.
-This is the purpose of the `triangles` array--which describes in which order the GPU should connect the dots.
+Now the GPU has the positional data, but it doesn't know how to draw the triangle.
+The purpose of the `triangles` array is to describes in which order the GPU should connect the dots.

 ```c#
 int[] triangles = new int[] {